GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Grandfolk.md

 ## GRANDFOLK
 Giants of a more civilized demeanor than most.
-Grandfolk societies are not dissimilar to those of manfolk or other spient species.
+Grandfolk societies are not dissimilar to those of manfolk or other sapient species.
 Grand Folk characters get the following features;

 **Creature Type**: Grandfolk are humanoids.

 **Size**: Grandfolk stand between 7'9" and 9'6" tall.
 They can weigh between 400-650 pounds.
 They are large creatures.

-**Ability Score Modification**: Choose an attribute.
-It is increased by a 1.
+**Ability Score Modification**: Choose three attributes.
+Each are increased by a 1.

 **Languages**: You gain competency in the Common Tongue, Jotine, and one other language of your choice.